ThePapaw/psmc/README.md

 # PSMC Reposity

 This repository is primarily for the development of PSMC (Papaw's Son Media Center), a fork of XBMC/Kodi Media Center.
-All items hosted here are for educational purposes.
+All items hosted here are for learning and educational purposes only.

 • <B>PSMC v18.3</B> - Initial Release 07-01-19